Coderdotnew/intro_web_apps_bs/01_class/01_ruby_basics/README.md

 ```

 # return_values
-- Interestingly, in the previous example using `puts`, Ruby is not printing "return values" to the screen, but rather the interpretation of the strings we input into the program.
+- Interestingly, in the previous example using `puts`, Ruby is not printing "return values" to the screen, but rather an exact copy of the data we input into the program.
 - Huh?
 I know that's a bit confusing. `puts` simply repeats to us what we told it to, but didn't actually do any work behind the scenes, kind of like copy and paste.
 - But, *everything* in Ruby has a return value, so what is the return value when you use `puts`?
 - Here's some examples: